Anyone who’s ever watched a teenager (grudgingly) wash one fork at a time when it’s their turn to do the dinner dishes has

 • Scrape food off plates before loading the dishwasher, but don’t pre-rinse.

 • Only run a full load and load it per the manufacturer’s suggestions for maximum cleaning.
-(Don’t Miss: 9 Green Products for a Healthy Kitchen.)
+(Don’t Miss: 9 Green Products

 • No dishwasher?
 Hand-wash dishes right away (you’ll use less water when there’s no stuck-on crud).